Athens Combo Ticket Book Your Trip Athens Tourist Pass

 The charming alleys of Aegina.
 Courtesy: Athens By Locals

-Nevertheless, they might attract different kinds of travelers, but they still have a few things in common; beautiful sandy beaches with crystal-clear waters, splendid architecture, and superb gastronomy.
+Nevertheless, they might attract different kinds of travelers, but they still have a few things in common: beautiful sandy beaches with crystal-clear waters, splendid architecture, and superb gastronomy.

 Below are our top picks for things to see and do on every island.